 - Cost-SafeForce® not only meets or exceeds the current UL325 standard, it does so while saving you money and long term maintenance of additional monitored photo beams.
 There may be certain environments where photo beams may be recommended.

 SafeForce® requires you to install the gate level and plumb and maintain the gate operation over time to ensure it swings easily.
-Doing routine maintenance on the gate such as lubricating the hinges will ensure that not only does SafeForce® continue to operate correctly, but you will also likely add extra life to the gate and opener system.
+Performing routine maintenance on the gate, such as lubricating the hinges, will ensure that SafeForce® continues to operate correctly, but also likely adds extra life to the gate and opener system.